 As you can see, in addition to all the natural beauty and all the monuments that exist in Portugal, this country has much more to offer: it’s the warm and welcoming people, their customs and their traditions that also make this country one of the most beautiful in Europe and in the world.

-If you don’t want to visit Portugal only because of its beaches and monuments, visit it also because of its food, festivals, arts and crafts and discover all of the Portuguese traditions – you won’t regret it!
+If you don’t want to visit Portugal only because of its beaches and monuments, visit it also because of its food, festivals, handicrafts and discover all of the Portuguese traditions – you won’t regret it!

 Are you visiting Portugal?
-Don’t hesitate in book your hotel room or your car by clicking the links below.
+Don’t hesitate in book your hotel room, your car or the best activities by clicking the links below.
 It will allow me to continue to offer you tips and itineraries for your visit to Portugal, for free!
 Thank you!